fgmourao/Vital-signs-Monitor/README.md

 ## Known Limitations

-- HR and SpO2 values are not validated against a calibrated reference instrument.
-For research use only.
+- HR and SpO2 values are not validated
 - The `_debug_serial()` diagnostic output is plain text and incompatible with the Python DAQ.
 Use it only with the Arduino IDE Serial Monitor when the Python application is not connected.
 - If the USB cable is disconnected during a recording session, the CSV files may be incomplete.
-Always stop recording before disconnecting.
 - Primary Wi-Fi client assignment is first-connect order.
 If a secondary workstation connects before the primary, it will receive 25 Hz instead of 100 Hz.

----

-## License

-Documentation licensed under Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0).

 ---